FlexAct: Why Learn when you can Pick?: Introduction

 \section{Introduction}

 While modern deep learning architectures have revolutionized domains spanning vision, language, and control, a surprisingly under-explored axis in this progression lies in the choice and design of activation functions.
 These pointwise non-linearities not only endow neural networks with the capacity to model complex functions, but also profoundly influence trainability, signal propagation, and generalization behavior~\citep{nair2010rectified, nwankpa2018activation, pedamonti2018comparison, subramanian2024apalu}.
 As we scale models to unprecedented depths and widths, activation functions become increasingly critical mediators of inductive bias, information flow, and learning dynamics.
-Yet, in most empirical pipelines, the activation function is treated as a fixed hyperparameter—often defaulting to ReLU, GELU, or their minor variants—without sufficient scrutiny of their behavior under scaling regimes.
+Yet, in most empirical pipelines, the activation function is treated as a fixed hyperparameter-often defaulting to ReLU, GELU, or their minor variants.
 Recent work on scaling laws~\citep{kaplan2020scalinglawsneurallanguage} has identified predictable trends in model performance with respect to compute, data, and parameter count.
-These observations have shaped the design of large-scale transformers and vision architectures, spurring innovations in initialization~\citep{saxe2014exactsolutionsnonlineardynamics, he2015delvingdeeprectifierssurpassing}, normalization~\citep{ba2016layernormalization, zhang2019fixupinitializationresiduallearning}, and architecture~\citep{vaswani2017attention, dosovitskiy2021imageworth16x16words}.
+These observations have shaped the design of large-scale transformers and vision architectures, spurring innovations in initialization~\citep{saxe2014exactsolutionsnonlineardynamics, he2015prelu}, normalization~\citep{ba2016layernormalization, zhang2019fixupinitializationresiduallearning}, and architecture~\citep{vaswani2017attention, dosovitskiy2021imageworth16x16words}.
 However, activation functions remain a surprisingly static component within this dynamic progress of neural networks, and their ongoing research.
-When scaled to hundreds of layers, signal fidelity and gradient flow hinges on the choice of non-linearity: whether activations preserve variance across layers~\citep{glorot2010understanding}, whether they induce saturation or sparsity~\citep{maas2013rectifier}, and whether their derivatives yield favorable Hessian spectra~\citep{pennington2017resurrectingsigmoiddeeplearning} — all of these directions emerge as pivotal factors in the success of large models.
+When scaled to hundreds of layers, signal fidelity and gradient flow hinges on the choice of non-linearity: whether activations preserve variance across layers~\citep{glorot2010understanding}, whether they induce saturation or sparsity~\citep{maas2013rectifier}, and whether their derivatives yield favorable Hessian spectra~\citep{pennington2017resurrectingsigmoiddeeplearning} - all of these directions emerge as pivotal factors in the success of large models.
+The spectral properties of activations also interact with the neural tangent kernel~\citep{murray2023characterizingspectrumntkpower}, further motivating careful activation design beyond simple empirical heuristics.